nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 - [ ] Show probabilities in tag selection window
 - [ ] Preference to show probabilities in tag window (global)

+# Phase 4.5 - Fixes
+- [ ] Add option to use unique naming for sidecar files (iso date + HHMMSS)
+- [ ] Option should be export setting and default to off
+- [ ] Option to be able to set megapixels = 0 which means sending the full resolution image to services

+# Phase 5
+- [ ] Verify jpeg mini output support
+- [ ] Concept of log levels and only showing selected level or higher in the log
+- [ ] Option to strip ALL metadata (beyond normal metadata section in export dialog)
+- [ ] API keys stored as passwords (LR SDK has password management utils)

 # Phase Future (Microsoft Computer Vision)
 - [ ] Base implementation